 What the heck is Jicama?

-Ji-Ka-what?
-Pronounced hee-kah-ma, this hearty root veggie is also known as a yam bean.
-It is part of the legume family and grows on vines in Central American, South Asia, and the Caribbean.
+Jicama what?
+Pronounced hee-Kah-ma, this hearty root veggie is also known as a yam bean.
+It is part of the legume family and grows on vines in Central America, South Asia, and the Caribbean.

 Jicama can be stored just like potatoes.
 They have a good shelf life and keep well in a cool, dry, dark place for about 3-4 weeks.